googleapis/google-cloud-php/CORE_CONCEPTS.md

 ### Server-Side Streaming Example (Low-Level)

-gRPC Streaming is  supported in the generated clients as well.
+The generated clients also supoprt gRPC Streaming.
 An example of this is in the **BigQuery Storage API**.
 This `readRows` method returns a `ServerStream`.

 Documentation for ServerStream: https://docs.cloud.google.com/php/docs/reference/gax/latest/ServerStream